Applications closed.

 Does the assessment preference national or regional-specific (e.g. Western Australia) respondents, or would it consider them on an equal footing if the responses are otherwise comparable?
 Would an otherwise comparable sector specific respondent be assessed on equal terms to one addressing all sectors focused under the NRF?

-If your application is eligible, an internal panel (see section 8.2 of the Grant Opportunity Guidelines) will assess your application against the EOI assessment criteria (see section 6 of the Grant Opportunity Guidelines) and against other eligible applications.
+If your application is eligible, an internal panel (see section 8.2 of the grant opportunity guidelines) will assess your application against the EOI assessment criteria (see section 6 of the grant opportunity guidelines) and against other eligible applications.
 The panel will consider your application on its merits, based on:

 • how well it meets the criteria